Processing Your Payment

 Non-lawyers are also getting in on the game, including the developers of a platform to guide users through contracts and agreements without initial assistance from an attorney charging by the hour.
 While attorneys are still needed, the ability to work remotely opens doors for those wanting to stretch their entrepreneurial muscles beyond building a client base for an employer.

 “Technology has certainly enabled people to practice law differently,” observes Jonathan Dunitz, president of the Maine State Bar Association.
 Thinking back to the start of his own career in 1993, he doesn’t recall even having a computer on his desk.
-At Verrill Dana for more than a decade, he chairs the Portland law firm’s insurance coverage and litigation group.
+At Verrill Dana for more than a decade, he is an attorney in Portland firm’s energy, insurance coverage and litigation groups

 “The law firm model doesn’t work for everybody, but some people dealt with it because it was the best model there was,” Dunitz says.
 “Now they have more options.”